List of Monster Musume characters: Tionishia

-Tionishia (ティオニシア), or Tio, is an ogre, but contrary to traditional and popular conceptualization of ogres she is rather attractive, with long blonde hair and darkly tanned skin.
-She is unnaturally tall with an estimated height of about 2.26 meters (7'5"), and has a short, sharp horn with a square cross-section on her forehead.
+Tionishia (ティオニシア), or Tio, is an ogre, but contrary to traditional and popular conceptualization of ogres, she is very attractive, with long blonde hair and darkly tanned skin.
+At approximately 2.26 meters (7'5"), she is unnaturally tall and has a short, sharp horn with a square cross-section on her forehead.
 She is relatively well-proportioned, except for a large bust that makes Centorea's look average, even though she seems to be eating snacks most of the time.
-While on duty with MON, she wears a suit of heavy-duty ballistic armor, is resourceful and determined, and functions as a living tank in order to protect and liberate hostages.
-Off work, she's into all sorts of girlish clothing, pop music and cute things.
+While on duty with MON, she wears heavy-duty ballistic armor, is resourceful and determined, and serves as a living tank to protect and liberate hostages.
+Off work, she's into all sorts of girlish clothing, pop music, and cute things.

-In spite of her size and strength, Tio manages to be rather cute and non-threatening, capable of easing those around them with her warm embrace and kind demeanor; the extremely warm, calming and soothing aura she exudes affects anyone, human or liminal, that comes within her embrace.
-She is delighted that Kimihito is a skillful tailor and can alter human clothing to fit her (as he does for Miia), as due to her size most of her outfits (especially her lingerie) must be custom-made.
+Despite her size and strength, Tio manages to act non-threatening, capable of easing those around them with her warm embrace and kind demeanor; the warm, calming, and soothing aura she exudes affects anyone, human or liminal, who comes within her embrace.
+She is delighted that Kimihito is a skillful tailor and can alter human clothing to fit her, as due to her size, most of her outfits must be custom-made.

 In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a "pop idol" along with Papi and Mero at the Tomas Theater as a warm-up act for the liminal music group ANM48 as part of the new Interspecies Cultural Exchange Work Program.

 She refers to Kimihito as Snookums (彼氏ちゃん, Kareshi-chan).